 Line 29a.
-NOL deduction.
-A cooperative may use the net operating loss (NOL) incurred in 1 tax year to reduce its taxable income in another year.
-Generally, a cooperative may carry an NOL back to each of the 2 years, preceding the year of the loss and then carry any remaining amount over to each of the 20 years (15 years for NOLs incurred in tax years beginning before August 6, 1997), following the year of the loss

-(see Waiving the carryback period on page 13).
-For exceptions to the general rule, see Special carryback periods for certain losses on page 13.
+Net operating loss deduction.
+A cooperative may use the net operating loss (NOL) incurred in one tax year to reduce its taxable income in another year.
+Generally, a cooperative may carry an NOL back to each of the 2 years, preceding the year of the loss and then carry any remaining amount over to each of the 20 years (15 years for NOLs incurred in tax years beginning before August 6, 1997) following the year of the loss (see Waiving the carryback period below).
+For exceptions to the general rule, see Special carryback periods for certain losses below.
 Enter on line 29a, the total NOL carryovers from prior tax years, but do not enter more than the cooperative's taxable income (after special deductions).
 An NOL deduction cannot be taken in a year in which the cooperative has negative taxable income.
 Attach a schedule showing the computation of the NOL deduction.
 Also complete item 20 on Schedule N.

 For details on the NOL deduction, see Pub.
-536, Net Operating Losses.
+542, Corporations.

 Carryback and carryover rules.
 To carry back the loss and obtain a quick refund of taxes, use Form 1139, Corporation Application for Tentative Refund.
 Form 1139 must be filed within 12 months after the close of the tax year of the loss.
 See section 6411 for details.
 Do not attach Form 1139 to the cooperative's income tax return.
-Mail it in a separate envelope to the service center where the cooperative files its income tax return.
+Mail it in a separate envelope to the Ogden Service Center.